ggrainger34/advanced-programming-titanic-game-challenge-two/README.md

 To run the program:

 1. Run generate_challenge.py (This can take a few seconds)
-2. Run convert_to_html.py (This can take a few seconds)
-3. Open gm_guide.html in browser
+2. Open gm_guide.html in browser

 ### Requirements